 It is unfortunate as the skill of Megan Thee Stallion has immense potential, but she chooses to follow through with a tired and dated genre of rap, which although can be enjoyable, is mediocre on this album.

-Though ‘Good News‘ is full of party anthems, it charges forward but stalls on tracks like ‘Sugar Baby’ where the production sounds amateur, almost like she gave the producer his first break.
+Though ‘Good News‘ is full of party anthems, it charges forward but stalls on tracks like ‘Sugar Baby’ where the production is wildly off-putting.

 Though the production levels off with a particular standard I feel it is wasted on the content that Megan is offering and can only be played for certain people/venues/places – an ingredient that can falter the efforts of most albums.
 She’s obviously talented, though this outing really does fall short of what she can probably offer.
 Unfortunately ‘Good News‘ is just okayish news.